AI Use Cases/Construction

 Superintendent buy-in determines whether corrective action actually closes

 The system routes alerts and logs resolutions, but a superintendent who dismisses flags as false positives or delays Procore entries undermines the entire feedback loop.
 Monthly hazard pattern analysis and subcontractor performance scoring only work if resolution data is entered accurately and promptly.
-Change management with field leadership-not just Safety & Compliance officers-is a real implementation requirement.
+Change management with field leadership - not just Safety & Compliance officers - is a real implementation requirement.
 Firms that deploy this as a top-down compliance tool without field buy-in see alert fatigue and data gaps within 60 days.

 5. 5

-Confidence threshold calibration affects both safety outcomes and crew trust
+Alert-priority calibration affects both safety outcomes and crew trust

 Frequently Asked Questions